TomDLT/TPT/tuto_dask_distributed_joblib.md

 ## How to create a different number of worker in each server

-In the previous command, the number of processes (`--nprocs 1`) is identical in all servers.
+In the bash command `dask-ssh`, the number of processes (`--nprocs 1`) is identical in all servers.
 To have a different number of processes in each server, we need to customize `dask-ssh`.

 The command `dask-ssh` is just a shortcut to a python script, [dask-ssh.py](https://github.com/dask/distributed/blob/master/distributed/cli/dask_ssh.py), so let's copy it and customize it.

-Let's assume we want give the servers as a list of hostnames and integers.
+Let's assume we want to give the servers as a list of hostnames and integers.

 ```
 localhost 3